BDTS: Blockchain-based Data Trading System: Architecture and Security model

-\hangindent 1em \textit{\textbf{Decryption and Appealing.}} At last, the consumer should pay for data and get the corresponding decryption key.
+\hangindent 1em \textit{\textbf{Decryption and appealing.}} The consumer should pay for data and get the corresponding decryption key.
 The service provider and seller will provide their decryption key separately.
 The decryption key is broadcast through the blockchain so that it cannot be tampered with.
-The consumer can appeal if he confronts any issues.
-According to predefined rules.
+The consumer can appeal whether it is due to the receipt of a false decryption key or the verification finds that the data has been falsified or fabricated.
 The smart contract will arbitrate based on evidence provided by the consumer.